mguennewigmoenert/mguennewigmoenert.github.io/content/publication/conference-paper/index.md

 publication: In *Hugo Blox Builder Conference*
 publication_short: In *ICW*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: This paper investigates the long-run effect of public housing project design on neighborhood composition and rental prices in New York City from 1930 to 2010.
+Using a newly assembled dataset on the US census tract level and leveraging the staggered rollout of public housing, I document sizeable effects on racial composition.
+White population declined in tracts with public housing projects with significant spillover effects to adjacent tracts, while black population increased but only in public housing tracts.
+The effects on white and black population are driven by a specific project type called the “Tower in the park” – slim brick high-rises and vast green spaces in between.
+Moreover, rent prices fall by 26% within a 250m radius around “Towers”, indicating negative demand effects.
+In a cross-sectional analysis, I find that “Towers in the Park” are more associated with higher incarceration rates than non-Towers, though incarceration rates cannot entirely explain spillover effects on white population.
+Finally, I evaluate the welfare consequences of these externalities using a static neighborhood choice model.
+The model demonstrates that removing public housing or altering area ratios can increase amenity values and improve welfare.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []